mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 - The `NextDatePicker` component which renders `DesktopNextDatePicker` or `MobileNextDatePicker` depending on the device it runs on.

-  By default, it renders the desktop version if the media query [`@media (pointer: fine)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/pointer) matches.
-  This can be customized with the `desktopModeMediaQuery` prop.

 - The `StaticDatePicker` component which renders without the popover/modal and field.

 {{"demo": "ResponsiveDatePickers.js"}}

+By default, the `NextDatePicker` component renders the desktop version if the media query [`@media (pointer: fine)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/pointer) matches.
+This can be customized with the `desktopModeMediaQuery` prop.

 :::warning
+Responsive components can suffer some inconsistencies between testing environments if media query is not supported.
-There are certain caveats when testing pickers, please refer to [this section](/x/react-date-pickers/getting-started/#testing-caveats) for more information.
+Please refer to [this section](/x/react-date-pickers/getting-started/#testing-caveats) for solutions.
 :::

 ## Form props